 Thinking about getting a dedicated computer for doing renderings in your office?
-There are a couple of considerations that you need to be aware of before attempting this.
+There are a couple of considerations that you need to be aware of before doing so.

 Estimating user load